vvdleun/audiostreamerscrobbler/README.md

 Note that the player name is case sensitive.

 I have seen that when playing local songs from my NAS, that the MusicCast player does not recognize the length of songs and therefore cannot scrobble those songs.
 Yamaha UK support team confirmed to me that this is a known current implementation limitation of the MusicCast platform.
 I'll do some investigating and try to come up with an optional workaround.

+MusicCast compatibility has been tested with a Yamaha Restio ISX-18d and WX-010 MusicCast speakers only, but should be compatible with the full range of Yamaha MusicCast speakers, home theaters, amplifiers, CD players, turntable, etc.

+#### Monitor a Denon HEOS player

+This support is considered Experimental.
+As always, open an issue if you encounter problems.

+HEOS support is implemented differently than the other standards.
+Instead of the program connecting to all players individually, it connects to the first player that it finds.
+Since all HEOS devices communicate with each other, this device is then used to detect and monitor all HEOS devices on the network.

+Make sure that the "heos" entry is enabled, as displayed below.
+Also, enter all the name of your players in the "names" field:

+        ...
+        "players": {
+			"heos": {
+				"enabled": "true",
+				"players": ["Living Room HEOS 3", "Bathroom HEOS 1"] }
+        },
+        ...

+Compatibility has been briefly tested with a HEOS 1 HS2 device only.
+It should be compatible with the full range of HEOS compatible devices released by Denon.

 ### Setting up scrobbler services